 - Students seeking ordination must become familiar with their denomination’s requirements and should be in frequent contact with appropriate denominational officials to review their progress.
 Students should consult with their faculty advisors to determine the best way to meet these requirements.

-DMin: Dr. Loyd Melton (until the project/dissertation supervisor is selected)
+- DMin Dr. Loyd Melton (until the dissertation supervisor is selected)

-- Students beginning their last year of study must meet with their advisors to review their progress and finalize a plan for completing their degree.
-This senior audit must be completed before students may apply for graduation (see the Academic Calendar for specific dates).
+• Students in their last year of study must meet with their advisors to review their progress and finalize a plan for completing their degree.
+This senior audit must be completed before students can apply for graduation (see the Academic Calendar for specific dates).

 Students should carefully plan their courses each semester or term to ensure that they will be able to give sufficient time to their studies, as well as to work, family, ministry, and other responsibilities.
 Following the Carnegie calculation, a standard three-hour course requires three hours per week in class plus six hours outside of class, or at least nine hours per week (approx. 135-140 hours of interaction time), regardless of course modality or length.
 A four-course load at the master’s level is equivalent to a full-time job (a 40-hour week).
 It is often wiser to take fewer courses in order to master course content and be better prepared for effective ministry.

-The normal load is 12 hours per semester for a full-time master’s student (MDiv, MAPM, MATS, MACC) and 6 hours for a full-time ThM or DMin student.
-The Seminary has established maximum allowable loads for each semester and term (below).
-Overloads may be granted by the Dean in exceptional cases.
+The normal full-time academic load is 12 hours per semester for MDiv and MACC students, 9 hours per semester for MATS and MAPM students, and 6 hours for ThM or DMin students.
+The Seminary has established maximum allowable loads for each semester and term (below), while overloads may only be granted by the Dean in exceptional cases.

 Audit and Continuing Education

-Persons interested simply in learning for personal enrichment may register as auditors.
-Those who must document Continuing Education credit may register as CEU students.
-Auditors and CEU students are permitted in most courses on a space-available basis, subject to the approval of the instructor.
-They may participate in class discussions at the invitation of the instructor, so long as their participation does not limit participation by credit students, but they do not submit assignments, do not receive grades or earn academic credit.
-Auditors and CEU students must apply to the Seminary (see “Admissions”) and pay the published fee for each course; no financial aid is available to auditors or CEU students.
-Students may not change from audit or CEU to credit after the deadline for adding courses.
-The following may audit any courses offered (including online) without charge: Senior citizens (60 yrs. and up), Alumni, and spouses of Seminary staff, faculty, or and students.
+Auditors and CEU students are permitted in most courses on a space-available basis, subject to the approval of the course instructor.
+They may participate in class discussions at the invitation of the instructor, so long as their participation does not limit participation by credit students, but they do not submit assignments, do not receive grades, nor earn academic credit.
+All auditors and CEU students will register for courses using the paper registration form available on the Seminary website, under “Resources.”
+Senior citizens (60 yrs. and up), alumni, and spouses of Seminary staff, faculty, and students may audit without charge.
+Other auditors and CEU students are required to pay a course fee and no financial aid is available to them.
+Students may not change from audit or CEU to credit after the drop/add deadline.

-Students who wish to add or make changes in their registration after the closing of the online portal must submit a completed Drop-Add Form (available on the Seminary website) to the Registrar’s office and pay the appropriate fees.
-Students may not add courses after the end of the drop/add period or after the first meeting of an all-day class.
-Courses dropped prior to the deadline will not appear on the student’s transcript.
+Students who wish to add or make changes in their registration can do so in the student portal or submit a completed Drop-Add form (available on the Seminary website) to the Registrar’s office by the drop/add day (published in the Academic Calendar).
+Students may not make any changes after the drop/add day or after the first meeting of an all-day class.
+Courses dropped prior to the drop/add day will not appear on the student’s transcript.

-Students may withdraw from courses after the drop/add deadline (and before the final day of class) without academic penalty but will be subject to the Seminary’s published refund and fee schedule.
-Students will not be eligible for financial aid of any kind (including Federal loans) when they retake a class previously dropped.
-Students’ transcripts will show a “W” for the course(s) dropped.
-In order to maintain satisfactory academic progress, students may have no more than 20% of the courses for their degree program listed as “W.”
+Students may withdraw from courses after a drop deadline (and before the final day of the course) without academic penalty but will be subject to the Seminary’s published tuition and fee refund schedule.
+Students will not be eligible for financial aid of any kind (including Federal loans) when they retake a class from which they have previously withdrawn.
+Students’ transcripts will show a W for the course(s) from which they have withdrawn after the drop deadline.
+In order to maintain satisfactory academic progress (SAP), students may have no more than 20% of the courses listed as W.

 The Seminary reserves the right to require the withdrawal of a student at any time if the student’s academic record, financial accounts, or conduct are unsatisfactory to its officials.